 Civil engineer (univ. dipl. ing. grad., Doctor of Engineering) | Director

-Gašper actively explores and applies information technologies to understand the environment.
+Gašper Šubelj works on application of the IT on environmental monitoring, management, and conservation.
 With the European Environment Agency (EEA) he cooperates on the development of European dataflows within EIONET network, as well as on the data-supported European water quality assessment.
-He shares his experience with the water sector institutions in the Western Balkans and ENI East countries.
+He shares best practices of the EEA with the water sector institutions in the Western Balkans and Eastern partnership countries.
+Task lead for "Marine Litter Indicators", "WISE Freshwater content development".